Hector

 Stacked with Substack Observability

-The car arrived at MegaCorp and when Mr. Avery exited the vehicle and closed the door behind him he looked closely at the driver for the first time.
-Aviator glasses.
-Surgical mask.
+As Mr. Avery exited the vehicle and closed the door behind him, he looked closely at the driver for the first time.

 As the driver pulled away from the curb, Mr. Avery pulled out his pocket computer and snapped a picture.